Quinoa, a concentrate of performance for athletes?

 - Vitamin B2 (Riboflavin): Vitamin B2 plays a fundamental role in the transformation of simple food into energy and takes part in the metabolism of muscular repair.

-You are now unbeatable on the nutritious contributions of Quinoa, but there remains a question of size to settle: "When and how to consume such a food during training / competition? ”
+You are now unbeatable on the nutritious contributions of Quinoa, but there remains a question of size to settle: "When and how to consume such a food as part of training / competition? "

 The more adventurous can try the raw seeds but for the others do not panic!
 Quinoa is easy and quick to cook : cooked in a quarter of an hour, its taste is light enough to allow it to be mixed with just about everything.
 To give you ideas, here is a recipe where quinoa is accompanied by a pan-fried vegetable.
 The set constitutes a complete and diversified meal à consume the day before your endurance test.
 The high fiber and carbohydrate content of quinoa will allow you to hold over time while the vitamins and other nutrients provided by vegetables will help you be in top shape.
 This recipe is enough in itself, but it is also excellent as an accompaniment to meat or fish.